 In Ether Chapter 6 we find a classic example of the panegyris, the Great Assembly of which Hugh Nibley so often spoke.
-The actions of gathering, census, establishment of the institution of kingship, transfer of power, granting and bestowal of desires (sparsiones), are all elements of the panegyris.
+The unfolding actions of gathering, census or tally, establishment of the institution of kingship, the orderly transfer of power, and the royal granting and bestowal of desires (sparsiones), all constitute the panegyris.

-Panegyris marks the both "the Eternal Return" to the Beginning (Mircea Eliade) and the New Order, the New Year: "The old order changeth yielding place to new"; "And the brother of Jared began to be old."
+Panegyris marks the both "the Eternal Return" to the Beginning (Mircea Eliade) and the New Order, the New Year.
+As Tennyson writes: "The old order changeth yielding place to new" = "And the brother of Jared began to be old."
 "The rites of the New Year," says Hugh Nibley, "being the death of the old, had to begin with a funeral.
 'The old prehistoric mysteries of Abydos [in Egypt],' writes Wolfgang Helck, 'necessarily include both the funeral of the dead king and the installation of his successor'" (Hugh Nibley, Michael Rhodes, One Eternal Round, 164; Chapters 3 and 4 cover the ground).

 Consider the nuanced meanings, as they develop in the various languages, of the Proto-Semitic root *mnh or *mn (as brought together by Bernice Verjick Hecker, in her recent dissertation: "The Biradical Origin of Semitic Roots," taken from the chart on page 113):

 MN II quantity: manu: count, hand over; mana: unit of weight min: a portion; manah: count, assign; maneh: a weight; minxah: tribute, offering manay: assign, apportion; minru: count; manna: grant, award; manaħa: bestow, confer.